teloxide/teloxide/README.md

 Q: Why Rust?

 A: Most programming languages have their own implementations of Telegram bots frameworks, so why not Rust?
-We think Rust provides enough good ecosystem and the language itself to be suitable for writing bots.
+We think Rust provides a good enough ecosystem and the language for it to be suitable for writing bots.

-UPD: The current design spreads wide and deep trait bounds, thereby increasing cognitive complexity.
+UPD: The current design relies on wide and deep trait bounds, thereby increasing cognitive complexity.
 It can be avoided using [mux-stream], but currently the stable Rust channel doesn't support necessary features to use [mux-stream] conveniently.
-What is even more interesting is that [mux-stream] could make a library from teloxide, not a framework, since the design could be defined by just combining streams of updates.
+Furthermore, the [mux-stream] could help to make a library out of teloxide, not a framework, since the design in this case could be defined by just combining streams of updates.

 [mux-stream]: https://github.com/Hirrolot/mux-stream

 Q: Can I use webhooks?

 A: teloxide doesn't provide special API for working with webhooks due to their nature with lots of subtle settings.
-Instead, you setup your webhook by yourself, as shown in [`examples/ngrok_ping_pong_bot`](./examples/ngrok_ping_pong_bot/src/main.rs) and [`examples/heroku_ping_pong_bot`](./examples/heroku_ping_pong_bot/src/main.rs).
+Instead, you should setup your webhook by yourself, as shown in [`examples/ngrok_ping_pong_bot`](./examples/ngrok_ping_pong_bot/src/main.rs) and [`examples/heroku_ping_pong_bot`](./examples/heroku_ping_pong_bot/src/main.rs).

 Associated links:
  - [Marvin's Marvellous Guide to All Things Webhook](https://core.telegram.org/bots/webhooks)